 Amazon’s Echo Frames, Apple’s AR Headsets, Nreal’s AR Glasses, or Facebook’s Ray-Ban Stories, all of these devices rely on wireless technology to provide you with their fancy features and services.
 This means their EMF emissions will be the same as well as the EMF-induced health effects.

 So, even though they have different designs and pack different features, at their core, they’re not that different.

 The way Ray-Ban Stories are designed is truly a technological feat.

-As the famous saying goes, “The only constant in life Is change.”
-We have to accept that technology will keep advancing, and it’s only going to get more and more integrated with our lives.
-That’s why we created “The Healthier Tech Podcast,” where experts from the EMF and medical industry share what they’ve learned about building a healthier relationship with technology.
+I discuss this topic, and more, in greater depth in “The Healthier Tech Podcast,” where experts from the EMF and medical industry share what they’ve learned about building a healthier relationship with technology.

 We’re available on all major platforms, and you can tune in today for free.